 June 16, 10 a.m. – 1 p.m.
 Class fee $55, low-income and student rate $30.
 Click for registration and details.

-We are the Other: Photographing Urban Communities – Good photographs are like life, loaded with suggestion yet open to interpretation.
+We are the Other: Photographing Urban Communities – UPDATE: This class has been cancelled.
+We will try to reschedule it for this fall.
+Good photographs are like life, loaded with suggestion yet open to interpretation.
 But how much of what we see is shaped by our daily interactions?
 And how much is shaped by the countless pop culture images we’ve consumed?
 How we look at photographs shows us how we look at life.
 What do you see?
 These questions and more will be addressed as Instructor Wing Huie will show photos from his many projects, demonstrate his expanding photographic toolkit, while facilitating a group discussion that will complicate and challenge initial perceptions, opening up multiple perspectives.
 Participants will then have an opportunity to get outside their own bubble, go onto the street and put into practice what they’ve learned, photographically engaging others.

 June 30 10 a.m. – 2 p.m.
 Class fee $70, low-income and student rate $40.
 Click for registration and details.